 2. Raise your eyebrows

-A study conducted in 2013 in Japan shows that dogs raise their left eyebrows when reunited with their owners.
+conducted in 2013 in Japan shows that dogs raise their left eyebrows when reunited with their owners.
 The study, which utilized high-speed cameras to examine dog behavior, stipulates that the raising of the left eyebrow among dogs is a reflection of their attachment to their owners.

 When greeted by strangers, dogs show less facial activity.
 If there is any activity, it is on the right side of their faces.
 A dog's left side of the brain is analytical, and it controls the right side of the face.
 The right side of the brain, on the other hand, is tied to emotions, and it controls the left side of the face.
 Therefore, raising the left eyebrow is a sign of emotional attachment.

 If you can raise one eyebrow, preferably the left one, your dog will feel loved.
 Since most people cannot raise one eyebrow, displaying more facial activity when you are around your dog makes them feel loved.